 Each batter must reach first base without the aid of a courtesy runner.
 A double bag shall be used at first base, the double portion of the bag being in foul territory abutting first base.
-If there is a play on a batter-runner going to first base, the batter-runner must touch the portion of the double bag extending into foul territory.
-He will be called out if he fails to do so, except, in the umpire's judgment, the batter-runner is avoiding a collision.
+If there is a play on a batter-runner going to first base, the batter-runner must touch some portion of the double bag extending into foul territory.
+He will be called out if he fails to do so, except if, in the umpire's judgment, the batter-runner is avoiding a collision.
+The batter-runner simultaneously touching both portions of the double bag is permitted.
 This is NOT an appeal play.
 Important: The defending player has only the white base, in fair territory, to make the putout; his touch of only the bag in foul territory will not result in an out.
 Once the batter-runner reaches first base, the double base shall be treated as one base and the fielder or runner may use either portion.